This variable says which user’s init files should be used by

 user profile, should obey this variable in deciding where to find it.

 They should load the profile of the user name found in this variable.

 If init-file-user is

 ‘-Q’, or ‘-batch’ option was used, then Lisp packages should

 not load any customization files or user profile.

 This holds the nominal email address of the user who is using Emacs.
 Emacs normally sets this variable to a default value after reading your init files, but not if you have already set it.
 So you can set the variable to some other value in your init file if you do not want to use the default value.

-If you don't specify uid, this function returns the name under which the user is logged in.
-If the environment variable
+This function returns the name under which the user is logged in.

-If you specify uid, the value is the user name that
+If you specify uid (a number), the result is the user name that

-If the Emacs job's user-id does not correspond to any known user (and provided
+If the Emacs process’s user-id does not correspond to any known user (and

 If uid is non-